CUHK-AIoT-Sensing/AquaScan/README.md

 ## This repo contains the code, deployment instructions, and limitations of the current design.

+This is the old version of code.
 Waiting for new code and README.md updated.